-New Jersey has some fantastic water parks to offer for local families and visitors alike—some of them right on the beach!
-From big name parks and boardwalk favorites to the first municipal water park in the state, we've rounded up 15 of New Jersey’s best water parks and a overview of what to expect from each one.
-We even found a couple of fantastic indoor water parks to keep kids splashing on rainy days.
+New Jersey has several fantastic water parks, some of them right on the beach!
+From big-name parks and boardwalk favorites to the state's first municipal water park, we've rounded up 15 of New Jersey’s best water parks and an overview of what to expect from each one.
+We've even included a couple of fantastic indoor water parks to keep kids splashing on rainy days.

-If you're looking for water on a slightly cheaper scale, check out our Best Water Playgrounds and Splash Pads round-up.
-For all summer awesomeness, visit our New Jersey Kids Summer Activities Guide.
+If you're looking for water fun on a slightly cheaper scale, check out our Best Water Playgrounds and Splash Pads roundup.
+For more summer awesomeness, visit our New Jersey Kids Summer Activities Guide.

 Mountain Creek Waterpark – Vernon

-The winter ski resort turned summer water park has 22 wet attractions, several of which were designed for the littlest visitors.
-There's Fishing Village, a multilevel, interactive play fort with water slides and spray cannons, Lil' Dippers, which offers scaled down thrills for little ones and Lost Island River, a pint-sized lazy river.
+This winter ski resort transforms into a summer water park with 22 wet attractions, several of which were designed for the littlest visitors.
+There's Fishing Village, a multilevel, interactive play fort with water slides and spray cannons; Lil' Dippers, which offers scaled-down thrills for little ones; and Lost Island River, a pint-sized lazy river.
 Cabanas and locker rentals are also available.

 Ocean Oasis Water Park & Beach Club – Wildwood

-More adventure awaits at Morey's Piers!
-Behind Surfsider Pier, this tropical-themed water resort offers both wild and relaxing activities for Wildwood visitors.
-Slide into the action on the 5-story Cliff Dive and 6-lane Wipeout! water slides.
-Or take it easy at the bubbly Water Lilies Swim Up Bar or on the 1000-foot-long Endless River.
+Located behind Surfsider Pier, this tropical-themed water resort offers both wild and relaxing activities for Wildwood visitors.
+Slide into the action on the five-story Cliff Dive and six-lane Wipeout! water slides, or take it easy at the bubbly Water Lilies Swim Up Bar or on the 1,000-foot-long Endless River.
 The younger set can take a dip in The Puddle swimming pool.
 Be sure to grab a bite to eat at the Stubborn Brothers Beach Bar & Grill.

 OC Waterpark – Ocean City

-On your next Ocean City vacation, don't miss out on this fun-filled water park, complete with a lazy river, body slide, tube slide and Splash Down Falls for daredevil sliders.
-Younger kids can splash around in Lil' Buc's Bay, a shallow water environment.
-Other unique activities include OC Jumpers, which launches participants 25 feet in the air, and the OC Adventure Peak climbing wall.
+On your next Ocean City vacation, don't miss out on this fun-filled water park, complete with a lazy river, body slide, tube slide, and Splash Down Falls for daredevil sliders.
+Younger kids can splash around in Lil' Buc's Bay, a shallow-water environment.
+Other unique activities include OC Jumpers, which launches participants 25 feet into the air, and the OC Adventure Peak climbing wall.

-Aerial view of Raging Waters Water Park - right on the beach!
+Aerial view of Raging Waters Water Park, located right on the beach!

 Raging Waters Water Park at Morey's Piers – Wildwood

 Up for a wet challenge?
-Dare to try the Shotgun Falls, Rocket Raft Run, speed slides and rope swings at this park full of adventure right on the boardwalk.
-For the tamer crowd, there's a family fountain pool, pirate ship and 3-level interactive Camp KidTastrophe.
+Dare to try the Shotgun Falls, Rocket Raft Run, speed slides, and rope swings at this park full of adventure right on the boardwalk.
+For tamer fun, there's a family fountain pool, pirate ship, and three-level interactive Camp KidTastrophe.
 Food and cabana rentals are available for visitors of all Morey's Piers water parks.

 Runaway Rapids Family Waterpark – Keansburg